 How to Purchase a Dental Practice or Entity Formation

 It is really important for dentists to realize that an attorney, accountant, and financial advisor can aid all decision-making.
 These professional service advisors are most important when making big financial decisions and purchases.
 For example, a letter of intent without attorney oversight can miss key terms relevant and important to the parties.
 While a letter of intent generally is not binding, it is difficult to add additional terms to the asset purchase agreement.

 Also, if you are buying into an established dental practice, it is important to know what you are getting in to.
 What do the governance documents look like, is it a corporation and what are the by-laws, if it is a limited liability company what does the operating agreement look like?
 Who does your attorney specifically represent, the corporation, company or dentist?
 What happens in a stalemate?
 What happens on death, disability, retirement, or another event?
 Is there an option for the other dentist to buy the interest of the other?
 Due diligence is incredibly important.
-Nick and Kara strongly advise dentists to retain counsel at the outset of any dental transaction.
+Nick strongly advises dentists to retain counsel at the outset of any dental transaction.

 Whether Dentists Should Lease or Buy Real Estate

 Real estate is another area to focus for Nick, including lease negotiations and real estate purchases.
 He advises on the creation of a real estate holding companies and ensure that title is clean when acquiring a property.